torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 :c:type:`video_device` before calling v4l2_device_disconnect.
 If you are also using :c:type:`video_device`->queue->lock, then you have to first lock :c:type:`video_device`->queue->lock followed by :c:type:`video_device`->lock.
-That way you can be sure no ioctl is running when you call :c:func:`v4l2_device_disconnect`.
+That way you can be sure anal ioctl is running when you call :c:func:`v4l2_device_disconnect`.

 Video device registration